 1 Sound Of The Seventies: Bob Harris (18-01-72), 2 Sound Of The Seventies: John Peel (16-05-72), 3 Johnnie Walker Lunchtime Show (22-05-72), 4 Sound Of The Seventies: Bob Harris (21-09-71), 5 Sound Of The Seventies: Andy Ferris (25-03-70) and 6 Dave Lee Travis Show (20-10-69).

+Both 'Let Me Sleep Beside You' and 'Waiting For The Man' have been edited.
 The complete 3CD set, for which this album was supposed to be a teaser, has never materialized.
 Only in 2000, a different 2CD set, Bowie At The Beeb, saw the light of day.
-'Let Me Sleep Beside You' has an early fade compared to that compilation.
 Note that this sampler has two tracks ('Andy Warhol' and 'Waiting For The Man') that are not included on Bowie At The Beeb.

 (Rarest Records SCET1100011), 1998 (UK).